kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/code-editors--ides@ew0AfyadpXPRO0ZY3Z19k.md

 - **Sublime Text**: Sublime Text is a cross-platform text editor that is quite popular among developers due to its speed and minimalist design.
 It supports C++ with the help of plugins and has a variety of themes and packages available for customization.

 - **CLion**: CLion is an Integrated Development Environment (IDE) developed by JetBrains specifically for C and C++ developers.
 It provides advanced features like code completion, refactoring support, debugging, and more.
-It's worth noting that CLion is a commercial IDE, and there is no community version available; users are required to purchase a license for usage.
+It's worth noting that CLion is a commercial IDE, but there is community version available.

 These are just a few examples, and there are many other code editors available, including Atom, Notepad++, and Geany.
 They all have their features and may suit different developers' needs.
 Finding the right code editor is often a matter of personal preference and workflow.